agentic-ai-humans/google-ai-studio-chat-branches/README.md

    - Click the **"Load unpacked"** button that appears on the top-left.
    - Select the **`src`** folder from the files you unzipped. **Do not select the entire repository folder, only the `src` subfolder.**

-The "Google AI Studio Chat Threads" extension should now appear in your list of extensions and be ready to use.
+The "Google AI Studio Chat Branches" extension should now appear in your list of extensions and be ready to use.

 ## How to Use